Skip to Main Content

 Funded by the Weinberg College of Arts & Sciences, these grants provide funds for special events or activities associated with a course

-• Digital Humanities Research Grant
+• Graduate Research Grant

 • Hewlett Fund for Curricular Innovation